Giselbert II, Count of Duras

-Count Giselbert (or Gilbert) (d. before 1138), was the deputy advocate (subadvocatus) of Saint Trudo’s Abbey.
-At least by 1111 he began to be referred to as not just a count, but specifically the Count of Duras, and he may have been the first to be known under that title.
-He was son of Otto I, Count of Duras, and his wife Oda.
+Count Giselbert (or Gilbert) of Loon or (later) Duras (d. before 1138), was the deputy advocate (subadvocatus) of Saint Trudo’s Abbey.
+He was son of Count Otto, the younger brother of Count Emmo of Loon.
+Giselbert was the first person to be named in contemporary documents as a count of Duras.

 Giselbert was involved in several conflicts which involved the abbey, as mentioned in several parts in the Abbey's Gesta or chronicle.

 Apart from the Gesta, much of what we know about Giselbert is from the charters that he witnessed, which also gives insight as to his relationship with the Counts of Namur, a family into which he eventually married.
 Emperor Henry IV confirmed donations made by Henry I, Count of Durbuy, son of Albert II, Count of Namur, to the Church of Saint James in Liège, as witnessed by Giselbert.
 The emperor also confirmed the claim of Albert’s family to Saint Begga's Collegiate Church in Andenne.

 Giselbert married twice.
 His first wife was Gertrud, of unknown parentage.
 His second wife was Oda, daughter of Otto II, Count of Chiny, and his wife Alix, daughter of Albert III, Count of Namur.
 Giselbert and Gertrud had eight children: